|

 Vol.

 14, Iss.
-3: A light snow was falling as Charlie Reardon left the diner and made his way down Madison Street.
+3: A light snow was falling as Charlie Reardon left

 Vol.